Keep the following things in mind to ensure your efforts to outsource your content marketing are worthwhile and effective.

 First, understand that “fully outsourcing” your campaigns doesn’t just mean hiring a freelance writer or designer to throw together some company blog posts or an infographic.
 Effective content marketing is comprised of:

-Planning: Initial research and strategy planning, encompassing audits of existing content, competitive analysis, and topic generation that’s informed by how close the reader is to converting to a lead
+Initial research and strategy planning, encompassing audits of existing content, competitive analysis, and topic generation that’s informed by how close the reader is to converting to a lead.

-Execution: Delivery of content in a way that supports the strategic aims of the campaign
+Delivery of content in a way that supports the strategic aims of the campaign.

-Measuring Success: Goal setting and ongoing metrics analysis to determine ROI and most effective content marketing formats
+Goal setting and ongoing metrics analysis to determine return on investment (ROI) and most effective content marketing formats.

 Imagine that you hire a freelance writer and say, “Please write an article for my company blog.”